-We had a cash and cash equivalents balance of \$8.1 million at March 31, 2022.
+We had a cash and cash equivalents balance of \$12.7 million at June 30, 2022.
 We do not enter into investments for trading or speculative purposes.
 We do not believe that we have any material exposure to changes in the fair value of these investments as a result of changes in interest rates.
 Declines in interest rates, however, will reduce future income.

-Interest under our credit facility is payable at a base rate plus an applicable margin.
-Additionally, at our request, outstanding balances are permitted to be converted to LIBOR rate plus applicable margin tranches.
-LIBOR tends to fluctuate based on multiple facts, including general short-term interest rates, rates set by the U.S. Federal Reserve (which increased its benchmark interest rate by half a percentage point on May 4, 2022 and may continue to further increase interest rates in 2022 in an effort to curb the rising inflation) and other central banks, the supply of and demand for credit in the London interbank market and general economic conditions.
-The applicable margin for either the base rate or the LIBOR rate option can vary from 2.0% to 3.5%, based upon a calculation of the excess availability of the line as a percentage of the maximum credit limit.
-At March 31, 2022, we had outstanding borrowings under our revolving credit facility of \$86.0 million with a weighted average interest rate of 4.79%.
-A 1% increase or decrease in the interest rate at that time would increase or decrease our interest expense by approximately \$0.9 million per year.
+Interest under our credit facility is payable at a base rate, which can fluctuate based on multiple facts, including rates set by the U.S. Federal Reserve (which increased its benchmark interest rate by 0.75 percentage point on July 27, 2022, a fourth interest rate hike this year, and may continue to increase interest rates in an effort to counter the persistent inflation), the supply and demand for credit and general economic conditions, plus an applicable margin.
+The applicable margin is currently set at 4.0%, which can be reduced to 3.5% under certain circumstances specified in our credit facility.
+At June 30, 2022, we had outstanding borrowings under our revolving credit facility of \$82.9 million with a weighted average interest rate of 8.75%.
+A 1% increase or decrease in the interest rate at that time would increase or decrease our interest expense by approximately \$0.8 million per year.
 We do not currently hedge our interest rate exposure.